 Q: I don’t have time to read, what can I do?

 A: I may make some spoken word CD's of Right Use of Will and Feelings Matter.

 Q: Can I download these books off the internet?

 A: As of now, Feelings Matter seems to be the only one I would feel comfortable making available in that format, but, who knows, I might feel different later.

 Q. What about translating these books into foreign languages?

-A. There are translations in Italian, German, Hebrew, Spanish and French.
+A. There are translations in Italian, German, and Hebrew.
 I haven't found them to sell well.
 I think the reason is that I was able to channel directly to the pulse of my own country and the translations weren't channeled directly to the pulse of those people.

 Q: Why is the time frame for Delphi different in Earth Spell than it is in Indigo?

 A: Please see note posted under the book Indigo on this website.